citicashio/citicash/src/wallet/api/Readme.md

 - filter_by_height - boolean; (Optional) Filter transfers by block height.
 - min_height - unsigned int; (Optional) Minimum block height to scan for transfers, if filtering by height is enabled.
 - max_height - unsigned int; (Opional) Maximum block height to scan for transfers, if filtering by height is enabled.
+- filter_by_timestamp - boolean; (Optional) Filter transfers by timestamp.
+- min_timestamp - unsigned int; (Optional) Minimum timestamp to scan for transfers, if filtering by height is enabled.
+- min_timestamp - unsigned int; (Opional) Maximum timestamp to scan for transfers, if filtering by height is enabled.
 - account_index - unsigned int; (Optional) Index of the account to query for transfers.
 - subaddr_indices - array of unsigned int; (Optional) List of subaddress indices to query for transfers.
+- pagination - boolean; (Optional)
+- offset - unsigned int; (Optional)
+- limit - unsigned int; (Optional)

 ####Outputs:

 in array of transfers:
 - txid - string; Transaction ID for this transfer.
 - payment_id - string; Payment ID for this transfer.
+- alias; transfer alias
 - height - unsigned int; Height of the first block that confirmed this transfer.
+- unlock_height
 - timestamp - unsigned int; POSIX timestamp for when this transfer was first confirmed in a block.
 - amount - unsigned int; Amount transferred.
 - fee - unsigned int; Transaction fee for this transfer.